microsoft/FluidFramework/docs/content/docs/data-structures/sequence.md

 that is, each number or object -- will occupy a single position in the sequence.
 The length of the sequence is the count of content items in the sequence.

-An important note is that, unlike an array, positions are not guaranteed remain constant.
+An important note is that, unlike an array, positions are not guaranteed to remain constant.
 The position of an item can change as content is added or removed from the sequence.
 To track or pass a reference to a specific piece of content within the sequence you should find its segment via `segment = s.getContainingSegment(position)` and then use `pos = s.getPosition(segment)` to get its current position in the tree.